Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

 This is clearly not equal to $1$, hence $A(\eps, \fq) \neq 0$.
 It is also clearly not equal to $\Nm(\fq)^{12h_\fq}$, whence $B(\eps, \fq) \neq 0$.
 Finally suppose that $C_o(\eps, \fq) = 0$.
 We would then obtain

 for $\beta_\fq$ an ordinary Frobenius root over $\F_\fq$, which contradicts \Cref{cor:ord_frob_pow_not_rat}. \end{proof}

 One then deals separately with isogenies of Momose Type 2; this will be done in \Cref{sec:momose_type_2}.
 Note that when $h_k = 1$ then we can take the empty set of generators in \Cref{cor:type_2_not_momose}, and hence we obtain that an isogeny of signature Type 2 is automatically of Momose Type 2.
+The above \Cref{cor:type_2_not_momose} is the culmination of the strategy of going from signature Type 2 to Momose Type 2.